• support@madhedgefundtrader.com

 Over time, I observed that this excess coddling ruined these kids’ lives.
 They never developed careers, at best picking up expensive hobbies (like racing cars or falconry).
 They never learned financial responsibility, often investing in the failing startups of college buddies.
 Not a few died of drug overdoses.

 The best favor you can do your kids is to train them well, invest in their education, provide a good role model, and let them stand on their own two feet.
 I have told my own kids that I plan to spend every penny I have and hope that the check to the undertaker bounces.
-If there’s any money left over it’s an accident.
+If there’s any money left over, it’s an accident.

 6) Dial Back Your Lifestyle

-Remember that you are not Jeff Bezos or Elon Musk, the richest man in the world.
+Remember that you are not Jeff Bezos or Elon Musk, the richest men in the world.
 Match your lifestyle to your income.
 A friend of mine once told me that when he retired, suddenly everything became expensive.
-Writing this from Florida I can’t but notice the vast number of boats, which a friend described as “A hole in the water you throw money into.”
-Many of these are parked in a long-term mooring with barnacle-encrusted hulls because the owners can’t afford to sail them.
+Writing this from Florida, I can’t help but notice the vast number of boats, which a friend described as “A hole in the water you throw money into.”
+Many of these are parked in long-term moorings with barnacle-encrusted hulls because the owners can’t afford to sail them.
 I was a victim for many years of aircraft ownership, a “Hole in the sky you throw money into.”
 At least I could write these off as unreimbursed business expenses and claim the accelerated depreciation.
 The best case is to have a rich friend and borrow his boat.
 They’re usually unused.

 7) How much is Enough?

 Other surveys put the minimum retirement number at $1.46 million, and 40% more if you live in California.
-But remember, even if you own your home outright, home ownership costs are skyrocketing, such as for insurance, association fees, utilities, and repairs.
+But remember, even if you own your home outright, home ownership costs are skyrocketing, such as for insurance, association fees, utilities, amenity associations, and repairs.
 The world is changing, and you need to bank for the unexpected.

 Send me Your Suggestions